 Taking the Plunge to Become a Self Employed Locksmith

-In my last diary post I shared my experiences working for Woodside Security and how I became Fully Qualified as a Master Locksmith.
+Previously I shared my experiences working for as an apprentice and how I became Fully Qualified as a Master Locksmith.
 I also talked of my subsequent redundancy.
 This post tells of how I coped with redundancy and how I decided to become a self employed locksmith.

 My first reaction when I was made redundant was fear.
 I had a wife a small baby to support and a mortgage to pay.
 As in many situations before it was the support and encouragement of my family that kept my spirits up.
 I was touched by their confidence in me.
 They correctly pointed out that with my MLA qualification it was an opportunity to really make the most of my achievement.
 I knew that whatever route I would take working as a locksmith my qualification would set me apart from the cowboys I mention in my second diary post. .
 I decided that I must set aside my fear and move forward with confidence to my next challenge.